konnov/protocols-made-fun/_posts/2026-04-30-tlc-vs-simulation.md

 uniformly at random.** Markus explains the rationale behind this design choice in TLC:

-> One is that enumerating all successors is useful for more than just choosing
+> ...enumerating all successors is useful for more than just choosing
 > the next step: TLC can also check invariants on all generated successor states,
 > not only on the one that ends up being sampled.
 That is a meaningful benefit
 > when the goal is to catch bugs, not just drive a walk.